henriqsantos/henriqsantos/README.md

 # Hi there, I'm Henri! 👋

-🇧🇷 Brazilian | 🇬🇫 Based in French Guiana | 📊 Transitioning into Data Analytics
+🇧🇷 Brazilian | 🇬🇫 Based in French Guiana | 📊 Data Analyst
 I’m a multidisciplinary tech professional bridging the gap between users, interfaces, and data.
 With a solid background in language teaching, UX/UI design, and Front-end development, I am currently diving deep into the Data ecosystem to turn raw numbers into business strategies.

 ### 🚀 What I'm Up To Right Now